hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/05_DEG_deseq2.md

 * Understanding the different components of differential expression analysis in the context of DESeq2
 * Exploring different objects in DESeq2
-* Building results tables for comprison of different sample classes
+* Building results tables for comprison of different sample conditions

 ## DESeq2: Differential expression analysis